 11. The best items to buy in the bulk section are baking supplies, honey, tea, nut butters, spices, and candy.

+Check out the deals in the WinCo bulk foods aisles.
 Also consider Meals Ready to Eat (MRE) foods in bulk for camping, road trips, and emergencies.

 12. Buy bulk products by the case or sack and save 5%.